openstax/kinetic/README.md

 $> docker-compose up
 ```

-Which will start hosting the Rails app at http://0.0.0.0:4006
+Which will start hosting the Rails app at http://0.0.0.0:4006.
+A PetStore app showing the Rails app API runs at http://0.0.0.0:4008.

 Get into a backend terminal with